simon01239/ada/index.md

 1. Miguel Arias Cañete

-    - she was European commissioner for energy and climate action, hence highly postive opinion on **climate change** makes sense.
+    - he was European commissioner for energy and climate action, hence highly postive opinion on **climate change** makes sense.
-    - there are no quotes on most topics, only one on Europe and one related to discrimination (see distributions per topics below).
-Therefore we can't interpret much of her.
+    - there are no quotes on most topics, only one on Europe and one related to discrimination.
+Therefore we can't interpret much of him.
     - due to a lack of data for other politicans we can neglect Spain in this analysis.

 2. Frauke Petry
-    - unfortunately for Frauke Petry the quotes are concentrated on the topics of immigration, terrorism and discrimination and for the other topics we have almost no quotes (see distributions below).
+    - unfortunately for Frauke Petry the quotes are concentrated on the topics of immigration, terrorism and discrimination and for the other topics we have almost no quotes.
 Although this focus on the **immigration** topic could make sense, since during her time as the leader of her party this topic was the most important topic of her party, following the "immigration crisis" in 2015, and is the reason for the party's success in Germany.

 3. Difference between Mateusz Morawiecki and the other right-wing polticians: (Mateusz Morawiecki the polish prime minister and the only right-wing poltician actually being in government in the countries we considered)